Alobariatrics

 🩺Pre-op labs, EKG & imaging

-💊Post-op medications
+💊Post-op treatments

 🏨Hotel stay near hospital